Parniyan2004/JDMTracker_Final/README.md

 DB Browser for SQLite

 ## License

-This project was developed as part of the “Introduction to Software Engineering” course at ZUYD University (ADSAI 2025) by Zahra Amiri.
+This project was developed as part of the “Introduction to Software Engineering” course at **ZUYD University** (ADSAI 2025)
+© 2025 Zahra Amiri.
+All rights reserved.